Efficient implicit solvers for models of neuronal networks: Derivation of efficient implicit solvers

 \section{Derivation of efficient implicit solvers}

-The basic idea of our approach can be presented in the simplest case of the implicit Euler method.
-The extension to more accurate multi-stage or multi-step implicit methods is then straightforward and can be obtained by a repetition of implicit Euler stages with suitably rescaled time steps, see the discussion in Section \ref{sec:esdirk}.
-In all cases, the key computational step will be reformulated as the solution of a linear system whose size is equal to that of one of the vector unknowns only, rather than to a multiple of it, as it would happen in the case of straightforward application of implicit discretizations.
+The basic idea of our approach will now be presented in the simplest case of the implicit Euler method.
+The extension to more accurate multi-stage or multi-step implicit methods is then straightforward, see the discussion in Section \ref{sec:esdirk}.
+The proposed techniques exploits the special structure of the Jacobians associated to network systems like those described previously.
+This structure allows to effectively reduce the size of the linear system solved at each iteration of the Newton method when implementing an implicit ODE method.
+More specifically, at each iteration a linear system is solved by direct methods whose size is equal to that of one of the vector unknowns only, rather than to a multiple of it, as it would happen in the case of straightforward application of implicit discretizations.
+The solution of the full system is then recovered by backward substitution in analytically derived expressions, thus reducing the computational cost.
+The convergence control for the Newton method is carried out on the full solution vector.
+More specifically, the $l^{\infty}$ norm of the increment, normalized by the same norm of the solution at the previous iteration, is taken as an estimate of the relative error.
+The Newton method employs a tolerance that is much smaller than all the tolerance values used for the time step adaptation techniques (see the discussion in Section \ref{sec:esdirk}).
+All the other components of the solver are identical, so that the proposed simplification does not direct affect the accuracy of the modified methods.